rubyzip/rubyzip/README.md

 ## Important note

-This branch for next version of rubyzip.
-Do not use it on production.
-Rubyzip interface will be changed!!!
+Rubyzip interface changed!!!
+No need to do `require "zip/zip"` and `Zip` prefix in class names removed.

 ## Installation
 rubyzip is available on RubyGems, so: